Aliases for GNAI3 Gene

 GeneCards Summary for GNAI3 Gene

 GNAI3 (G Protein Subunit Alpha I3) is a Protein Coding gene.
 Diseases associated with GNAI3 include Auriculocondylar Syndrome 1 and Auriculo-Condylar Syndrome.
-Among its related pathways are Axon guidance and Platelet activation.
-GO annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is GNAQ.
+Among its related pathways are MAPK-Erk Pathway and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
+An important paralog of this gene is GNAI1.

 Heterotrimeric guanine nucleotide-binding proteins (G proteins) function as transducers downstream of G protein-coupled receptors (GPCRs) in numerous signaling cascades.
 The alpha chain contains the guanine nucleotide binding site and alternates between an active, GTP-bound state and an inactive, GDP-bound state.
 Signaling by an activated GPCR promotes GDP release and GTP binding.
 The alpha subunit has a low GTPase activity that converts bound GTP to GDP, thereby terminating the signal.
 Both GDP release and GTP hydrolysis are modulated by numerous regulatory proteins (PubMed:8774883, PubMed:18434541, PubMed:19478087).
 Signaling is mediated via effector proteins, such as adenylate cyclase.
 Inhibits adenylate cyclase activity, leading to decreased intracellular cAMP levels (PubMed:19478087).
 Stimulates the activity of receptor-regulated K(+) channels (PubMed:2535845).
 The active GTP-bound form prevents the association of RGS14 with centrosomes and is required for the translocation of RGS14 from the cytoplasm to the plasma membrane.
 May play a role in cell division (PubMed:17635935).